dreamfactorysoftware/platform-wiki/setup-guide/3-setup-enrich/scala-kinesis-enrich/setting-up-scala-kinesis-enrich.md

 2. **Enriches** each event (e.g. infers the location of the user from his/her IP address)
 3. **Writes** the enriched Snowplow event to another Kinesis stream

-This guide covers how to setup Scala Kinesis Enrich.
+This guide covers how to setup Scala Kinesis Enrich, specifically:

 1. [Installation](Install-Scala-Kinesis-Enrich) - you need to install Scala Kinesis Enrich on your own server.
 It will interact with Amazon Kinesis via the Amazon API
 2. [Configuration](Configure-Scala-Kinesis-Enrich) - how to use Scala Kinesis Enrich at the command line, to instruct it to process data from your collector